Stefanroets180/my-fuel-log-book/QUICK_START.md

 ### 1. Run the Database Migration

-The app needs the `fuel_entries` table to be created in your Neon database.
+The app needs the `fuel_entries` table to be created in your Supabase database.

 **In v0 (if you haven't deployed yet):**
 - The SQL script at `scripts/001_create_fuel_entries_table.sql` will run automatically when you execute it
 - Click the "Run" button next to the script file in v0

 **After deploying to Vercel:**
-1. Go to your Neon dashboard: https://console.neon.tech
+1. Go to your Supabase dashboard: https://supabase.com/dashboard
 2. Select your project
 3. Click on "SQL Editor" in the left sidebar
-4. Copy the contents of `scripts/001_create_fuel_entries_table.sql`
+4. Copy the contents of `supabase-fresh-schema.sql`
 5. Paste into the SQL Editor and click "Run"

 ### 2. Verify Environment Variables